MacRory Cup

 The MacRory Cup is an inter-college (school) Gaelic football tournament in Ulster at senior "A" grade.
 The MacLarnon Cup is the competition for schools at senior 'B' grade.

 Players must be under nineteen at the start of the tournament.
 The winners advance to the semi-finals of the Hogan Cup, the All-Ireland colleges "A" senior football championship.

-The competition and trophy are named after Joseph MacRory, then Bishop of Down and Connor, who donated the first cup in 1923.
+The competition and trophy are named after Joseph MacRory, then Bishop of Down and Connor, who donated the first cup in 1923, he later became Archbishop of Armagh and Primate of All Ireland in 1928.

-The current champions are Omagh CBS, after beating Holy Trinity College, Cookstown in an all-Tyrone final.